 “It’s the proverbial ‘garbage in/garbage out’ problem,” Chung explained.
 “However, there are ways to minimize the impact of junk data entering the marketing automation system, including using progressive profiling to gather additional information iteratively and using a data orchestration solution to automate data hygiene processes.”

 Two common pricing models for an automated marketing system are:

 - Per contact, per month subscription plans

-Bigger organizations, or ones with very large marketing databases, are more likely to benefit from paying a flat fee per month.
-The predictability of this pricing could be a bonus for them.
+Bigger organizations, or ones with very large marketing databases, are more likely to benefit from paying a flat monthly fee per, with the predictability of this pricing a bonus.

-As for selecting these kinds of tools, the choice between marketing automation platforms often comes down to B2C versus B2B types of marketing automation.
-Another consideration is how many emails you need to send on a daily/weekly basis and what the timeliness of those emails needs to be, according to Lechner-Becker.
+The choice between marketing automation platforms often comes down to whether the organization is B2C versus B2B.
+Another consideration is how many emails you need to send on a daily/weekly basis and what the timelines for those emails need to be, according to Lechner-Becker.